 Blue Springs got a diving win from Mariah Hagerty (213.27) to open the afternoon, and the 200 free relay team of Leigh Ana Dietiker, Corinne Rinne, Ashley Sturman and Lindsey Meyer won in 1:47.68.
 Seconds for the Wildcats came from Meyer in the 100 butterfly (1:06.77), Alex Crookston in the 100 breast (1:19.52) and the 400 free relay (4:00.85).

 Blue Springs coach Bill Shalley said having last weekend’s Independence Invitational meet cancelled due to weather didn’t add any importance to Friday’s competition in terms of his team’s season-long training.

 “It’s all the same.
 Dual meets are glorified practices,” he said.
 “They swam well after 6,000 meters of swimming in the morning.
 There’s some I would’ve like to see compete more, but it’s live and learn.
 We’re pretty inexperienced in many ways.”

-Page 2 of 2 - “I liked the way Alex Crookston swam; I liked the way Paige McArthur (100 breast, 200 individual medley) swam; I liked the way Leigh Ana Dietiker (4th, 100 free) swam, but not the way she turned.”
+“I liked the way Alex Crookston swam; I liked the way Paige McArthur (100 breast, 200 individual medley) swam; I liked the way Leigh Ana Dietiker (4th, 100 free) swam, but not the way she turned.”